Mission Statement & By-Laws

 D. To serve as an important partner to the President’s Commission on Cultural Diversity and Inclusion and the President’s Commission on the Status of Women in areas of shared interest.

-E. To serve as a liaison to and supporter of the PASSHE LGBTQIA Consortium.
-The Commission shall be responsible for the appointment of representatives to the Consortium from Millersville University.
+E. To serve as a liaison to and supporter of any State System (PASSHE) initiative(s).
+The Commission shall be responsible for the appointment of representatives to said initiative(s).

 A. On or before February 1 of each year, the Commission shall submit recommendations to the University President for appointment to the Commission.

 B. Appointment to the Commission is at the sole discretion of the University President.

-C. Membership shall consist of a minimum of fifteen (15) voting members (including the Commission Chairperson(s)) with representation from among administrators, faculty, staff, students from the university, and members from the surrounding community.
-Total membership of the Commission shall not exceed twenty (20).
+C. Membership shall consist of a minimum of fifteen (15) voting members—including the Commission Chairperson(s)—with representation from among administrators, faculty, staff, students from the university, and members from the surrounding community.

 D. Minimum representation from the following divisions of the university should be as follows:

 4. Students - 3

-E. Ex-officio members shall include: the Assistant to the President for Social Equity/Chief Diversity Officer or their designee, the Vice-President for Student Affairs or their designee, the Chairperson of the Sexuality and Gender Institute or their designee, the Faculty Advisor for the Gender and Sexuality Alliance (Allies), the President of the Gender and Sexuality Alliance (Allies) or their designee, a member of the President’s Commission on Cultural Diversity & Inclusion, a member of the President’s Commission on the Status of Women.
+E. Ex-officio members shall include: the Vice-President of Student Affairs and Enrollment Management or their designee, the Director of the Office of Diversity & Social Justice or their designee, the Faculty Advisor for the Gender and Sexuality Alliance (Allies), the President of the Gender and Sexuality Alliance (Allies) or their designee, a member of the President’s Commission on Cultural Diversity & Inclusion, and a member of the President’s Commission on the Status of Women.
 These positions shall be counted as it pertains to provision D.